vbianchi/Mentori/README.md

                     -   Uses "Evaluator LLM" (session override > `EVALUATOR_LLM_ID` > `DEFAULT_LLM_ID`).

                     -   Assesses if the current step's specific goal was achieved.
+The prompt for this evaluator has been refined to better handle external errors like rate limits, marking them as not immediately recoverable by a simple retry.

                     -   If `step_achieved_goal` is `false` but `is_recoverable_via_retry` is `true` (and retries remain):